aws-samples/amazon-ivs-moderation-with-record-to-s3-web-demo/serverless/README.md

-# IVS Moderation backend
+# Amazon IVS Moderation demo – Backend

 IVS moderation reference template helps the customer to build moderation capability to their existing IVS deployments.
 This CDK project helps to setup all the backend resources required.

-## Installation Instructions

-### Deploying the backend
+⚠️ **IMPORTANT NOTE:** *Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.*

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the .env directory.
+This project is set up like any standard Python project.
+The initialization process also creates a virtualenv within this project, stored under the `.env` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

 To manually create a virtualenv on MacOS and Linux: